 Gestational surrogate requirements at Creative Family Connections:

-A gestational surrogate is a woman who carries a pregnancy for another person or couple.
+A gestational surrogate is a woman who carries a pregnancy for another person or couple who intend to parent the resulting child.
 A heterosexual couple may be unable to become biological parents for any number of medical reasons.
-For single intended parents and same-sex LGBTQ intended dads, an egg donor and/or sperm donor may be needed.
+For single intended parents and same-sex LGBTQ intended parents, an egg donor and/or sperm donor may be needed.
 A gestational surrogate does not have a genetic link to the baby because the embryo that undergoes gestation was made with an egg from a donor or the intended mother.
 A gestational surrogate’s partner (if applicable) also does not have a genetic link to the baby.

 If you’re wondering if it is hard to be a surrogate and what the journey entails, you’re definitely not alone.
 Surrogacy is complicated!
 One of the benefits of working with a surrogacy agency is that you will have a team of experts helping you through each and every step of your surrogacy journey.
 What exactly are the requirements to be a surrogate?
 Read more to discover all you need to know about surrogate qualifications and how you can start the process.

 Gestational surrogate requirements consist of three basic categories, including medical, emotional, and screening qualifications:

 Physical health requirements ensure minimal risk to yourself and the baby.
 Of course, every surrogacy agency, like Creative Family Connections, and every IVF clinic has different guidelines and requirements to become a surrogate.

 Every woman considering the path to surrogacy should be aware of the journey’s psychological and emotional components.
 When you become a surrogate, you will attend doctor’s appointments throughout your journey and, in most cases, commit to developing a close relationship with the intended parents.